Osimhen boosts Napoli’s Serie A title bid with brace against Hellas Verona

 Victor Osimhen stood out for Napoli with his double in their 2-1 triumph over Hellas Verona in Sunday’s Serie A encounter.

-The Nigeria international scored in each half as the Blues brightened their ambitions of emerging as winners of the Italian elite division.
+The Nigeria international scored in each half as the Blues increased their chances of emerging as winners of the Italian elite division.

 Still hurt by their 1-0 home defeat to AC Milan, the Parthenopeans travelled to the Stadio Marc'Antonio Bentegodi - aiming to return to winning ways.